Making Progress on the Critical Transitions

 The transition maps for each Critical Transition illustrates the nature of the change.
 The maps describe the transition landscape and chart our progress as we make our way through the transitions.
 They are a key communication resource for the Critical Transitions programme.

 The initial transition maps in the report were developed primarily from ‘first principles’ thinking and desk research.
 To be useful to the sector the transition maps need to be enriched with further information about activities and projects that councils and other organisations are undertaking along with up-to-date information about transitional and ‘future state’ system characteristics and assumptions.

 The enriched transition maps will provide a resource for councils to frame their thinking in each of the transition area and find examples of relevant practice that they could apply in their own contexts

-Between 1-11 December we’ll be running a series of online sessions to gather information to enrich transitions maps for each area, including:
+Between 1-11 December we ran a series of online sessions to gather information to enrich transitions maps for each area, including:

 - assumptions, system characteristics, extant action in the transition space

 - blockers and enablers to progress on the transitions

 The updated transition maps were shared back with groups in mid-December for their feedback in the new year.
 From late February onwards the enriched transition maps were used to develop activities to help the sector accelerate on the transitions, e.g. sharing existing effective practice that is aligned with the transitions and connecting the sector with new information and research to help them get ready for the future before it arrives

 We also need to learn our way forward in relation to how we best support to the sector to navigate the transitions.
 We are undertaking two prototype projects designed to help us explore the best ways to move the Critical Transitions programme from a conceptual framework to accelerating practical change.

 We ran online sessions on each of the projects to gather information and map what’s needed in each area.